 Under the terms of Policy G5 of the Finalised Scottish Borders Local Plan 2005 developers are required to make full or part contribution (through the terms of a Section 75, or alternative legal, Agreement) towards the cost of addressing specific infrastructural or environmental deficiencies.
-With respect to the site at Bogangreen, Coldingham the following issues require to be addressed:
+The following issues require to be addressed:

-- Transport: Contribution towards 'Safer Routes to School' initiative and possible upgrading the existing access road(s) serving the site, to overcome congestion issues in the settlement. - Education: contributions towards increasing secondary school capacity will be required at the approved Council rate. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.
+- Transport: Possible contribution towards upgrading the existing access road serving the site - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.